2 Days Solo Trip to Hampi

 - For the open-air restaurants, replete with travellers, where you can sit for however long you want.

-I went on a backpacking trip to Hampi and fell in love with it the instant I landed there.
-I’m sure any passionate traveler planning a trip to Hampi will feel the same way.
+II went to Hampi on a hiking trip and fell in love with it right away.
+Any ardent tourist considering a trip to Hampi will undoubtedly feel the same way.

 Highlights of Hampi Solo Trip